StoneShark/CSPSolver/README.md

 - MaxVarName - choose the variable with the longest variable name.
 It's a cheesy but easy way to control the order of variable selection.
 - MinDomain - choose the variable with the smallest remaining domain next.
 - MaxDegree - choose the variable that is used in the most constraints next.
 - DegreeDomain - select the variable with the smallest domain from those with the largest degree (most constraints).
 Sort order is maximum degree then minimum domain.
+This is the default var_chooser.
 - DomainDegree - select the variable with the largest domain from those with the smalled domain.
 Sort order is minimum domain then maximum degree.
 - MaxAssignedNeighs - choose the variable listed in constraints along with other variables (neighbors) that have the most assigned values.